rjbabu1309/flutter_demo/README.md

-# demo
+# Flutter Demo

-A new Flutter project.
+A new Flutter demo project, a betting application.

 ## Getting Started